notBald/OpenJPEG.net/Readme.md

 //We'll compress to a memory stream for this example. var dest = new MemoryStream();

-//Again, cio is from the OpenJpeg 1.4 API var cio = cinfo.OpenCIO(dest, false);
+//Cio is from the OpenJpeg 1.4 API.
+It's the wrapper used when reading from streams. var cio = cinfo.OpenCIO(dest, false);

 //Goes through the motions.